 The hands-on card-game format makes the couple’s activity feel like a game instead of a test.
 Couples and therapists say it’s especially welcome for guys who – at least stereotypically find it more difficult to talk and share their feelings – because it feels like a familiar social activity and is concrete and nonjudgmental.

 Sometimes couples do the activity and in a few minutes have a major breakthrough.
 (Couples often say that it’s the best conversation they’ve ever had about money – even couples who have been married for decades!)
 In some cases, it’s a way to clarify a misunderstanding or help one spouse see the other’s perspective or be understood in a nonjudgmental way.
 Sometimes it helps couples understand the real issues.
 That might lead to seeing a therapist for marriage counseling, but at least couples then have a better understanding of what the issue is.

 Although the cards are used and trusted by professional therapists (as well as marriage mentors and marriage sponsor couples), they were designed to be easy enough for couples to use – and get results from – on their own.

 When therapists use Money Habitudes in marriage counseling (or premarital counseling), they bring years of experience and education to the table.
 With the Money Habitudes results, they can offer additional, specialized advice and communications strategies beyond those provided by the Money Habitudes cards and guides.

 Doing the Money Habitudes activity takes about 15 minutes, plus time to interpret and talk about results.
 That can be a few minutes, but many times it provides hours of good conversation and interesting insights.
-It’s best if both people in a couple have their own deck of cards.
-Use two decks per couple and dot he activity together, sorting the statement cards at the same time and then moving to the interpretation stage at the time as well.
+It’s best if both people in a couple have their deck of cards.
+Use two decks per couple and dot the activity together, sorting the statement cards at the same time and then moving to the interpretation stage at that time as well.